 Dinner is waiting for you at your lodge's boma or the dining room upon your return.

 Day 5: Nambiti Private Game Reserve - Durban

 After our morning game drive and breakfast in this very productive private game reserve, we leave and head for Durban, arriving in the early afternoon.

-If Kwa Cheetah is not an option on that specific day, we may visit the Durban Botanic Gardens.
+If time permits, we may also visit the Durban Botanic Gardens.
 The Durban Botanic Gardens traces its origins to colonial times, when it was founded in 1849 for the introduction and trial of potentially useful commercial crops.
 The gardens later developed collections of sub-tropical trees, palms and orchids.
 The Durban Botanic Gardens remains a classic botanic garden, reflecting the universality of the plant kingdom.
 It has, for over 100 years, had a fine mixed arboretum of African, Asian and American trees.